Azure/azure-sdk-for-net/eng/common/TestResources/README.md

 ## On the Desktop

-To set up your Azure account to run live tests, you'll need to log into Azure, create a service principal, and set up your resources defined in test-resources.json as shown in the following example using Azure Search.
+To set up your Azure account to run live tests, you'll need to log into Azure, and set up your resources defined in test-resources.json as shown in the following example using Azure Search.
+The script will create a service principal automatically, or you may create a service principal you can save and reuse subsequently.

 Note that `-Subscription` is an optional parameter but recommended if your account is a member of multiple subscriptions.